-- There is an outdoor wheelchair lift from the main level of the PSR campus to the basement level of the chapel where PSR 6 and IT offices are located.
+- There is an outdoor wheelchair lift from the main level of the PSR campus to the basement level of the chapel where PSR 6 is located.
 The lift is located on the northeast side of the PSR Chapel and must be operated by a key that can be requested from the Housing Director (housing@psr.edu), who will also orient you on how to operate the lift. - Accessible entrance to PSR chapel on west side of building - Wheelchair door activation switch at west entrance - One unisex accessible restroom on the west side of building - Hearing loop for the hearing impaired installed in front pews in PSR Chapel

-D'Autremont Hall (community dining hall)
+D'Autremont Hall